py5coding/py5book/content/processing_mode.md

 ## An Illustrative Example

-Let's introduce Processing Mode with a simple, illustrative example.
+Let's introduce Processing Mode with an illustrative example.

 ### Example Java Code